PlutoA713N/Training/notes/software Architecture.md

 3. In functions, take the arguments upto 3, if we consider more than 3, its hard to refactor the code latter.
 4. A Function should perform ONE & Only ONE task at a time, avoid doing lot of things at a Time.
 5. Use 2 nested loops in a function, Avoid using more than 2, cuz it leads to poor performance of a "For Loop" in order to understand the code

+# Reusability
+The modules in the code can be reused anywhere externally , without any modifications to it.
+The modules must perform one task at a time, it doesnt depend on any internal code, this makes code reusable ,more efficent and less prone errors.